 Other attractions in Goseong-gun are the Dinosaur Museum, the observatory, and the beach.

 From Seoul there are buses direct to Ganseong (간성읍), the main city in Goseong county (고성군), where the lavender fields are located.
 This is about a 3-hours bus ride.
 From there you should take a local bus towards Sinan-ri (신안리) and then a taxi to the fields.
 However, if you want to do a late June beach weekend in the popular city of Sokcho (속초시), this is also an easy day trip from there.
 However, I’d recommend renting a car or taking a bus from Sokcho to Ganseong station, and continuing from there.

 June 1st to June 23rd is the official festival, with a ₩4000 (~$3.60USD) entrance fee per person, and a variety of family-friendly activities and demonstrations.
 The weekend days are particularly crowded, so if possible, go on a weekday evening or morning.
 There’s more information on the Korean-Language site of the farm, found here.

 강원도 고성군 간성읍 꽃대마을길175 (어천리)

 The whole morning, I was the only non-Korean I noticed, so just prepare for some strange looks if you’re used to Itaewon-like surroundings.
-This goes for the lavender fields as well as our other adventures up the coast, though I’m used to it at this point.
-One of the things I truly love about living in Gangwon province is it proximity to everything.
-Not all of the provinces has access to a long strip of coastline, but every single one of them has an abundance of mountains and small towns, though not all of these are very well-connected.
+This goes for the lavender fields as well as our other adventures up the coast.
+One of the things I truly love about living in the southern part of Gangwon province is my proximity to everything.
+Not all of the provinces has access to a long strip of coastline, but every single one of them has an abundance of mountains and small towns (though not all of these are very well-connected).

 When are you heading to Hani Lavender Farm?